Speakers at the 2026 Annual Event

 Irene Capozzi has a Master’s Degree in Cooperation for Development and has implemented social projects for many years in the non-profit sector in Italy, in different regions of Europe and in developing countries.
 She has more than 10 years expertise as a trainer in non-formal education and in local and European project development and management.

-Gustav Fridolin is an adult educator at Stockholm City Mission Folk High School and a doctoral student in adult education at the University of Gothenburg.
-Since 2021, he has served on the Executive Board of the European Association for the Education of Adults (EAEA).
+Gustav Fridolin is EAEA's board member and an adult educator at Stockholm City Mission Folk High School and a doctoral student in adult education at the University of Gothenburg.
 He also has a background in politics, having served as Sweden’s Minister for Education from 2014 to 2019.

 Alicja Gałązka is a professor at the University of Silesia, a psychotherapist, pedagogue, psychologist, linguist, an internationally licensed coach and an international master trainer of Positive Psychology, NLP and Mindfulness.
 President of ICI (International Coaching Institute) in Poland and Head of the Educational Centre FUTURE in Poland.
 An active member of the Psychotherapeutic Association and Positive Psychology & Mindfulness, a regional adviser for Trinity College London in Poland, working in two main sectors: medicine and education.